 The following types of manuscripts can be considered for peer-reviewed publication in The Cryosphere (TC):

 - Brief communications are timely, peer-reviewed, and short (2–4 journal pages).
 These may be used to (a) report new developments, significant advances, and novel aspects of experimental and theoretical methods and techniques which are relevant for scientific investigations within the journal scope; (b) report/discuss on significant matters of policy and perspective related to the science of the journal, including "personal" commentary; and (c) disseminate information and data on topical events of significant scientific and/or social interest within the scope of the journal.
 Brief communications have a maximum of 3 figures and/or tables, a maximum of 20 references, and an abstract length not exceeding 100 words.
 The manuscript title must start with "Brief communication:".
-To encourage these timely, short, and focused papers, their layout is different from other types of manuscripts and they therefore cost less per page than research articles.

 - Invited perspective articles form an occasional series of solicited reports on topical and/or emerging fields of research of particular interest, authored by leading experts in the discipline.
 They may include a commentary element.

 - Special issue editorial: special issues may include an introductory article or an overview article (or both).
 Introductory articles outline the motivation and background, and overview articles synthesize and summarize the findings of the special issue papers.
 The manuscript title must clearly reflect the relation to the special issue and should normally start with "Introduction:" or "Overview:"